BenjaminPoilve/LiploV2/Readme.md

 [![](media/demo.gif)](https://drive.google.com/file/d/1IOQD-J_z76QY-tL704c8X8B1uKx3wiMO/view?usp=sharing)

 (click on the gif for the video.
-Context: this was a video that I made when I wanted to launch I kickstarter.
+Context: this was a video that I made when I wanted to launch a kickstarter.
 Never went through.
 Sorry for the bad english/soundwork)

 This is the second iteration of my [Liplo](https://github.com/BenjaminPoilve/Liplo) project.
 Unfortunately, I can't freely share sources, as this project was part of a deal I had with a french organisation call a SATT.
 Still decided to document the change I have made for this version and why they were better/worse